OpenBMB/MiniCPM-V/README.md

 ## News <!-- omit in toc -->

 #### 📌 Pinned
+* [2025.01.23] 💡💡💡 MiniCPM-o 2.6 is now supported by [Align-Anything](https://github.com/PKU-Alignment/align-anything), a framework by PKU-Alignment Team for aligning any-to-any modality large models with human intentions.
+It supports DPO and SFT fine-tuning on both vision and audio.
+Try it now!

 * [2025.01.19] 📢 **ATTENTION!** We are currently working on merging MiniCPM-o 2.6 into the official repositories of llama.cpp, ollama, and vllm.
 Until the merge is complete, please USE OUR LOCAL FORKS of [llama.cpp](https://github.com/OpenBMB/llama.cpp/blob/minicpm-omni/examples/llava/README-minicpmo2.6.md), [ollama](https://github.com/OpenBMB/ollama/blob/minicpm-v2.6/examples/minicpm-v2.6/README.md), and [vllm](https://github.com/OpenBMB/MiniCPM-o?tab=readme-ov-file#efficient-inference-with-llamacpp-ollama-vllm). **Using the official repositories before the merge may lead to unexpected issues**.